 I think it makes the most sense to approach the issue of valuing your small business from the perspective of book value, first and foremost.
 This is the most straight forward measure for valuing a business and probably the one that will make the most sense to all of us.

-The value shown by the “books” of a business is the value that is arrived at when you consider the total value of assets as shown in the financial accounting of business.
+Calculating the “book value” of a business involves totaling the value of its assets as documented in the financial accounting records.
 From there, you subtract any debts/liabilities that the business has.
 This is similar to how you or I would calculate our personal net worth: assets minus liabilities.
-The money I have in the bank plus the value of my home, investments and personal property would be subtracted by any debts I have to get a sense of my net worth.
+To determine my net worth, I subtract any debts from the combined value of my bank savings, home, investments, and personal property.
 The same theory applies to value a business here.

 There are limitations, however, to utilizing the book value of a business.
-First of all, tangible assets would need to be appraised and then reflected at their market value rather than what you and your spouse personally value them at.
-From there, you could still subtract liabilities in order to produce what is known as adjusted book value.
+Firstly, we would need to appraise tangible assets and record them at their market value, not their subjective personal value.
+Then, we can deduct liabilities to calculate the adjusted book value.
 Even an adjusted book value still would produce a deflated value of your business in all likelihood.

 What information would a business appraiser need in order to accurately arrive at the value of your business?